-There are essential things to prepare towards the end of your pregnancy.
+There are essential things to prepare for the end of your pregnancy.
 Yourself: physically and mentally, your house, the baby stuff, afterbirth kit for you, etc.

 By now, you’ll probably have talked to many moms about what you need to prepare before your baby arrives.

-You want to make sure that you have everything ticked and that you’re ready for the big change of your life.
-Not only do you want to prepare yourself physically and mentally, you also want to make sure you have everything you need for yourself and your baby after the childbirth.
+You want to make sure that you have everything ticked and that you’re ready for the big change in your life.
+Not only do you want to prepare yourself physically and mentally, but you also want to make sure you have everything you need for yourself and your baby after childbirth.

 The list of essential things that you want to prepare before your childbirth:

 I’m not trying to tell you that childbirth is easy and painless.
 Because you know it’s not.

 But I can assure you that no matter how intense the labor pain that you’ll have, it’s bearable.

 So don’t worry too much.
 If you need to, discuss the birthing options with your midwife and doctor.
 Get a clearer picture of what can happen in each option.

 Remember, giving birth is a natural phenomenon that a woman’s body has been designed for.
 So, trust yourself that you can do it and tell yourself that everything will be alright.